shaik1002/biggitlabbomb/doc/subscriptions/gitlab_dedicated/index.md

 NOTE:
 Custom hostnames for GitLab Pages are not supported.
 If you use GitLab Pages, the URL to access the Pages site for your GitLab Dedicated instance would be `tenant_name.gitlab-dedicated.site`.

+### Maintenance

+GitLab leverages [weekly maintenance windows](../../administration/dedicated/create_instance.md#maintenance-window) to keep your instance up to date, fix security issues, and ensure the overall reliability and performance of your environment.

+#### Upgrades

+GitLab performs monthly upgrades to your instance with the latest patch release during your preferred [maintenance window](../../administration/dedicated/create_instance.md#maintenance-window) tracking one release behind the latest GitLab release.
+For example, if the latest version of GitLab available is 16.8, GitLab Dedicated runs on 16.7.

+#### Unscheduled maintenance

+GitLab may conduct [unscheduled maintenance](../../administration/dedicated/create_instance.md#emergency-maintenance) to address high-severity issues affecting the security, availability, or reliability of your instance.

 ### Application

-GitLab Dedicated comes with the self-managed [Ultimate feature set](https://about.gitlab.com/pricing/feature-comparison/) with a small number of exceptions.
-For more information, see [Unavailable features](#unavailable-features).
+GitLab Dedicated comes with the self-managed [Ultimate feature set](https://about.gitlab.com/pricing/feature-comparison/) with the exception of the [unsupported features](#features-that-are-not-available) listed below.

-#### Advanced search

-GitLab Dedicated uses the [advanced search functionality](../../integration/advanced_search/elasticsearch.md).

 #### GitLab Pages